raphamorim/raphamorim.github.com/_posts/2014-08-23-why-you-should-consider-changing-your-editor-by-vim.md

 ### Fully hackable

-It is one of the few code editors allow you to configure shortcuts, syntax, text format and so much things.
-Being fully changeable.
+It is one of the few code editors allow you to configure shortcuts, syntax, text format and so much more.
+Its fully changeable.

-Maybe the thing more cool i've did in this little time, was look for new shortcuts and tricks to my vimrc.
-I ended up seeing many vimrc from many awesome devs.
+Perhaps the coolest thing I’ve done in this little time was looking for new shortcuts and tricks to my Vimrc.
+I ended up seeing many Vimrc from many awesome devs.

 Also have made available my: [Rapha's vim files](https://github.com/raphamorim/vimfiles)

 ### Think more before do anything

-At first things were more complicated, did not know many shortcuts.
-So had little speed to make anything small.
-I chose to think more on what was going to do.
+Think more before doing anything At first things were complicated.
+I did not know many shortcuts.
+I was taking quite a lot to make even small changes.
+I had to think more on what was going to do.